the process of making parenting arrangements

 The family court cannot hear an application for a parenting order unless there is attached to the application a certification from an accredited family dispute resolution practitioner.
 A family dispute resolution is a pre-action procedure that parties must undergo before the court will admit their application.
 The parties must make a genuine effort to settle their dispute before going to court.

-The pre-action procedure applies for first time applications for parenting orders as well as to parties who apply to the court for variation of existing orders.
+The pre-action procedure applies for first time applications for parenting orders as well as to parties who apply to the court for a variation of existing orders.

 Who can go to court and ask for parenting orders?